In NYC Elections, Unions Bet Against the Future Again

 In the city’s two marquee congressional primaries, candidates backed by labor’s biggest names — the Service Employees International Union 32BJ and 1199, District Council 37, the Hotel and Gaming Trades Council, the United Federation of Teachers, and others — went down in defeat.
 In the first of these primaries, Congressional Hispanic Caucus Chair Adriano Espaillat, a corporate Democrat who racked up some fourteen union endorsements, lost his Upper Manhattan and Bronx seat to Darializa Avila Chevalier, a thirty-two-year-old democratic socialist insurgent backed by Mayor Zohran Mamdani, the New York City Democratic Socialists of America (NYC-DSA), and Justice Democrats.

-Delivering Avila Chevalier the biggest congressional upset since Alexandria Ocasio-Cortez’s win in 2018, District 13 voters showed that they no longer trust a Democratic establishment unable or unwilling to seriously challenge Donald Trump and an oligarchic status quo.
-Yet most union and nonprofit leaders haven’t yet followed their lead.
-And it’s a sign of dramatic internal decay that these organizations, so powerful on paper, can now deliver so little in the way of actual votes.
+Delivering Avila Chevalier the biggest Congressional upset since Alexandria Ocasio-Cortez’s win in 2018, a majority of District 13 primary voters showed that they no longer trust a Democratic establishment unable or unwilling to seriously challenge Donald Trump and an oligarchic status quo.
+Yet most union leaders haven’t yet followed their lead.
+And it’s a sign of serious internal decay that these organizations, so powerful on paper, can now deliver so little in the way of actual votes.
+Far too often, union members have become disconnected from our organizations.